Adamb83/Crypto_Trade_Backtester/README.md

-Some of my backtesting frameworks for testing moving average crossovers.
+Some of my backtesting frameworks for testing moving average crossovers and honing in on ideas.